influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/influxql/group-by.md

 ## GROUP BY time

-`GROUP BY time()` groups data by into specified time intervals, also known as "windows," and applies the [aggregate](/influxdb/cloud-dedicated/reference/influxql/functions/aggregates/) and [selector](/influxdb/cloud-dedicated/reference/influxql/functions/selectors/) functions in the `SELECT` clause to each interval.
+`GROUP BY time()` groups data by into specified time intervals, also known as "windows", and applies the [aggregate](/influxdb/cloud-dedicated/reference/influxql/functions/aggregates/) and [selector](/influxdb/cloud-dedicated/reference/influxql/functions/selectors/) functions in the `SELECT` clause to each interval.